-Days 1-2, Sat-Sun, 18-19 Jan.
+Days 1-2, Tue-Wed, 13-14 Jan.
 Recife, Pernambuco; drive to Palmares.
-Flights depart from your home on Saturday and arrive in Recife Sunday morning, after connecting through and clearing Customs in Sao Paulo, Rio, or Brasilia.
-If you are already in Brazil, please arrive in Recife, at the airport, no later than 11:30 a.m. on Sunday, 19 January.
+Flights depart from your home on Tuesday and arrive in Recife Wednesday morning, after connecting through and clearing Customs in Sao Paulo, Rio, or Brasilia.
+If you are already in Brazil, please arrive in Recife, at the airport, no later than 11:30 a.m. on Wednesday, 14 January.
 If you opt to arrive a day or two ahead of the tour start date and Field Guides books your accommodation, we'll arrange to pick you up at a predetermined hour for the trip to the airport.

-Once we have everybody together, we'll depart the airport for the roughly three-hour transfer to our hotel in the town of Palmares.
-Weather permitting, we will make our first birding stop along a road en route to the hotel.
+Once we have everybody together, we'll depart the airport for the roughly three-hour transfer (with lunch) to our hotel in the town of Palmares.
+Weather permitting, we will make our first birding stop along a road en route to the hotel, or perhaps after we check in at the hotel.
 Thus, you should be dressed appropriately, meaning comfortable walking shoes and lightweight clothing, binoculars and sunscreen at hand (no bugs to worry about, no muddy trails, no scope needed but possibly desirable).
 We'll probably do a birding walk of less than 1⁄4 mile on easy footing-it's a delightful introduction to racking up the lifers!

-Our hotel in Palmares puts us in position for very important birding at the Frei Caneca Reserve, about an hour away via dirt roads winding through vast plantations of sugarcane.
+Our hotel in Palmares puts us in position for very important birding at the Frei Caneca and Pedra D'Antas reserves, a couple of hours away via dirt roads winding through vast plantations of sugarcane.
 Night of Day 2 in Palmares.

-Day 3, Mon, 20 Jan.
-Frei Caneca & Pedra D'Anta Reserves.
-Our full day at Frei Caneca and the nearby Pedra D'Anta reserves will see us up quite early for a critically important day afield as we search for some of the rarest birds in South

-America.
-Access to the reserves is by steep, narrow, dirt roads that are nearly impassable if wet, even in our 4WD vehicles, so keep your fingers crossed for sunny weather (this is a generally dry time of year, but the weather on this planet is not what it used to be).
+Day 3, Thu, 15 Jan.
+Frei Caneca & Pedra D'Antas Reserves.
+This very active, first full day will see us up quite early for a critically important morning afield as we search for some of the rarest birds in South America.
+Access to the reserves is by steep, narrow, dirt roads that are potentially impassable if wet, even in the 4WD vehicles we will be using, so keep your fingers crossed for sunny weather (this is a generally dry time of year, but the weather on this planet is not what it used to be).
 Here is but a partial list of birds we aim to encounter today (a few of which we will also have a chance for tomorrow): White-collared Kite (ultra-rare), Red-shouldered Macaw, Plain Parakeet, Golden-spangled Piculet (endemic subspecies pernambucensis), Orange-bellied Antwren, Willis's Antbird (endemic subspecies sabinoi), Alagoas Tyrannulet, Pinto's Spinetail, East Amazonian Fire-eye (Pyriglena leoconota pernambucensis), Scalloped Antbird, Black-cheeked Gnateater (endemic subspecies nigrifrons), and Smoky-fronted Tody-Flycatcher.
-The Pedra D'Anta Reserve features an excellent array of hummingbird feeders where we should enjoy wonderful views of Longtailed Woodnymph (this is the best place anywhere to see this great bird), Black Jacobin, Blue-chinned Sapphire, Blackeared Fairy, Planalto and Rufous-breasted hermits, Swallow-tailed Hummingbirds, sometimes Ruby-topaz Hummingbird, and we might be lucky enough to catch a visit from spectacular (and endangered) Seven-colored Tanagers.
+The Pedra D'Antas Reserve features an excellent array of hummingbird feeders where we should enjoy wonderful views of Long-tailed Woodnymph (this is the best place anywhere to see this great bird), Black Jacobin, Blue-chinned Sapphire, Black-eared Fairy, Planalto and Rufous-breasted hermits, Swallow-tailed Hummingbirds, sometimes Ruby-topaz Hummingbird, and we might be lucky enough to catch a visit from spectacular (and endangered) Seven-colored Tanagers.

-Late this afternoon, we'll drive east to the coast to our fantastic hotel on the beach.
+Later this afternoon, we'll drive east to the coast to our fantastic hotel on the beach.
 It's a long but bird-rich day, Whew!
 Night in Tamandare.